marcelotduarte/cx_Freeze/doc/src/setup_script.rst

 Setup script
 ============

-cx_Freeze creates four new commands and subclasses four others in order to provide the ability to both build and install executables.
+cx_Freeze creates four new commands and subclasses four others to provide the ability to build and install executables.
 In typical setuptools fashion they can be provided in the setup script (it is called ``setup.py`` by convention, although it can have any name), in a ``pyproject.toml`` configuration file, in a ``setup.cfg`` configuration file, or on the command line.
-They are described in further detail below.
+They are described in detail below.

 Example
 -------